muriel1010/credit-default-risk-ml/README.md

 - **Probability of default** : a numeric score between 0 and 1
 - **Risk classification** :(Low, Medium, High), based on an optimized decision threshold

-This enables lenders or analysts to understand both the *predicted likelihood* and the *interpreted risk level* instantly.
+This enables lenders to understand both the *predicted likelihood* and the *interpreted risk level* instantly.
 ---

 ## Model Performance